lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

 ## Prerequisite

-The external functions plugins will be a GRPC Server, so users should have knowledge of GRPC.
+The external functions plugins will be a gRPC Server, so users should have knowledge of gRPC.
 This tutorial will give the example code to set up the GRPC server.
 Users can download the example code [here](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/pythonGRPC.zip).

 Users also need have basic knowledge of Docker.

 ## Develop the external function

-In the example code, the GRPC Server provide ``label`` method, and users just need write an interface description file and register them into eKuiper.
-Then eKuiper can call the GRPC method just as built-in functions.
+In the example code, the gRPC Server provide ``label`` method, and users just need write an interface description file and register them into eKuiper.
+Then eKuiper can call the RPC method just as built-in functions.
 The ``label`` method is powered by ``tflite_runtime`` image classification, for more detail, please check the `label.py` file in the example code.

 This is the proto file for the external functions plugins that provide services.
 The parameter of ``label`` method should be base64 encoded image.